Patches in Spark AR Studio let you add interaction, animation and logic to effects. You can also use them to create materials.

 Broad range of patches, from face trackers to random number generators.

-Let's take a closer look at the labels and features you can see on patches in Spark AR Studio.
+Let's take a closer look at the labels and values you can see and edit.
+This is the Loop Animation patch:

 The small circles with arrows in along each side of the patch are known as 'ports'.
 Ports along the right side of a patch are known as 'output ports'.
 The ports on the left are 'input ports'.